 Work placement, internships or practicums

-While lecture attendance is not compulsory, students are expected to view (and ideally attend) lectures prior to their weekly workshop.
+Students are expected to attend/view lectures prior to their weekly workshop.
 Workshop activities build upon lecture content and all lecture content is assessable.

-Please note that workshops will not be recorded and are coupled with lecture content, inform assessment items.
+Please note that workshops will not be recorded and, coupled with lecture content, inform assessment items.
 Assessment items will also be commenced in workshops and it is advised you bring a device to assist in the completion.

 Provision of information to the group:

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (Canvas forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact firstname.lastname@example.org if they have any issues accessing their university email account.

 In all cases of absence, sickness, or other extenuating circumstances it is the student's responsibility to ensure that the Unit Convener is informed.